Uglemat/Malang/README.md

     Malang>

 You can't have any characters before the first \` or after the last \`, and they must be on different lines.

+#Emacs mode

+There's an emacs mode for this language in the file `malang-mode.el`.
+It has syntax highlighting, and some commands:

+ * `C-c f` (`malang-insert-func`) will insert ":= " and a function (and will also insert a docstring if it's called with a prefix argument), so you just have to enter the identifier name for a new function and then use this keyboard shortcut.
+ * `C-c c` (`maland-insert-case`) will insert the basic structure of a `case` construct.
+ * `C-c i` (`malang-insert-if`) will insert the basic structure of an `if then else` construct.

+To use the mode, you can open `malang-mode.el` in emacs, enter `M-x eval-buffer`, then go into the buffer that has malang code in it, and enter `M-x malang-mode`.

+Or you can enter `M-x load-file RET path/to/malang-mode.el` and then `M-x malang-mode`.

 # License